John Smith Gumbula

 Cultural Ambassador John Smith Gumbula

-“My Indigenous identity and Cultural Heritage proudly resonates in my Heart, Spirit, Life, and unique innovative artistic creations, Keeping Culture Strong and alive, Spiritually connecting me to Country”.
+“My Indigenous identity and Cultural Heritage proudly resonate in my Heart, Spirit, Life, and unique artistic creations, keeping Culture strong and alive, and spiritually connecting me to Country.”